 VU is a club for people to enjoy music without fear of harassment or discrimination.
 We welcome diversity in our audience and work to create a safe space for everyone present; in return we ask that you respect these values and each other.
 If someone is making you feel uncomfortable in any way, please let one of the members of staff know and we will try and resolve the issue as soon as possible.
 We also encourage our crowd to look out for one another and to report unacceptable behaviour if it occurs.

 Equality and Diversity Policy

 Village Underground has a comprehensive Equality and Diversity Policy in order to make sure that we comply with our obligations under the Equality Act 2010, and which sets out our commitment to encouraging diversity and to responding to complaints and grievances appropriately.
 The full Equality and Diversity Policy can be found here.

 Please do not bring any liquids, including vape liquids, into the venue as these will be confiscated.

 Is there an age restriction at Village Underground?

-For Live music events, under 18s must be accompanied by an adult (unless otherwise agreed with promoter for special underage events) and right of admission will be reserved.
+For Live music events, each under 18 must be accompanied by one responsible adult (unless otherwise agreed with promoter for special underage events) and right of admission will be reserved.
 No children under 16 are allowed in the venue.
 Any Club night is strictly over 18 and right of admission will be reserved.
 Please always refer to our website as there sometimes is conflicting information on other websites or ticket websites.

 Valid forms of ID: